 Is a Petition a “public” document?

-Personal information on a petition form is collected under the authority of section 28(2) of the Municipal Freedom of Information and Protection of Privacy Act for the purpose of informing City Council of the views of the petition.
+Personal information on a petition form is collected under the authority of the City's Procedure By-law 2019-50, as amended by By-law 2020-107, adopted in accordance with section 238 of the Municipal Act, 2001, for the purpose of informing City Council of the views of the petition.
 Personal information will not be used by the City for any purpose other than to ensure it meets Council's requirements for a valid petition and to ensure contact with the spokesperson or principal petitioner.
-Once submitted to Council, the first page of the petition will appear on the City of Greater Sudbury website at www.greatersudbury.ca
+All information on a petition will form part of the public record.

 Where can I obtain further information?